Hurricane Frances: Lucayan Archipelago

-In the Bahamas, insurers and reinsurers estimated industry insured losses at about $300 million (2004 dollars).
+About 75% of the island chain lost power for a few hours during the storm.
+Insurers and reinsurers estimated industry insured losses at about $300 million (2004 dollars) throughout the Bahamas.
 All cool-season vegetable plantings, and the entire banana crop, were lost during Frances.
 The pineapple crop was significantly impacted by wind damage in Eleuthera, while the entire fruit crop was lost for similar reasons.
 The corn crop in Long Island and Cat Island was completely lost.
 Significant poultry losses were experienced.
+Two people in the Bahamas were killed by the storm, one directly and the other indirectly.